In France, the majority of senior lecturers and professors (enseignants-chercheurs) are permanent civil servants.

 In UGA academic jargon, "senior lecturers" refers to maîtres de conférences (MCF) and "professors" to professeurs des universités (PR).

-Their job description comprises of three different types of activities: teaching, researching, and taking on administrative responsibilities.
 All ECs are expected to teach, carry out the assessment and evaluation of students, and supervise student work such as research projects and PhD dissertations.
 The main differences between MCFs and PRs lie in their research-related activities.
 PRs are more experienced and more likely to lead research projects with a high international profile.

 How to become an enseignant-chercheur?